Racheal-stack/Book-rater/README.md

 - **Book Management**

-- Add books with title, genre, and personal rating
+- Add books with title, author, genre, and personal rating
 - Delete books from your collection
 - Persistent storage of your book data